 Typically, most aggregations in Massachusetts have pursued cost savings and price stability as primary goals.
 Aggregations can purchase for longer periods than the utility, providing more price stability.
 And aggregations can choose when to purchase, to take advantage of good market conditions.

 Some aggregations have also set a goal of purchasing more renewable energy; however, these purchases were unlikely to lead to the construction of new renewable energy.

 Community Electricity Aggregation Plus

-To form the program, MAPC, the City of Somerville and the Towns of Arlington and Sudbury participated in the selection process, and choose Good Energy, LP.
-Eight communities in total— Arlington, Brookline, Gloucester, Hamilton, Millis, Somerville, Sudbury, and Winchester—are now enrolled in MAPC’s new program and are in the process of developing their own aggregations.
+To form the program, MAPC, the City of Somerville and the Towns of Arlington and Sudbury participated in the selection process, and chose Good Energy, LP.
+15 municipalities (see table) enrolled in the program.

 Contact MAPC to find out how to get involved.

 MAPC's Municipal Aggregation Toolkit outlines how to contract for increased renewable energy content through a green aggregation program.

 Greening Our Grid: Melrose Success!